-1. Reason for Selling
+1. No Reason for Selling

 If someone has decided to sell their business, they should be able to tell you why.
-Oftentimes a business owner is either nearing retirement, wants to spend more time with family, or doesn’t feel like they’re the best person to keep running the business once it has reached a certain size.
+Oftentimes, a business owner is either nearing retirement, wants to spend more time with family, or doesn’t feel like they’re the best person to keep running the business once it has reached a certain size.

-When a business owner can’t tell you the reason that they want to sell, that should raise a red flag.
+When a business owner can’t tell you the reason they want to sell, that should raise a red flag.

-Wouldn’t you have some serious regrets if you invested just for the owner to decide that they aren’t ready to sell after all?
+Wouldn’t you have some serious regrets if you spent all that money just for the owner to decide that they aren’t ready to sell after all?

 3. Too Eager to Sell

 This can be tricky because sellers who want to offload their businesses immediately will often accept a low purchase price that may seem like a steal at first glance.

-4. Unrealistic Value Expectations
+4. Unrealistic Expectations

 Possibly one of the most common issues you’ll run into when inquiring on businesses is an owner who believes their business is worth much more than it actually is.